-- Mobilizing Business Resources: Every successful business sits at the node of an extensive network of win/win cooperative arrangements with the firm’s customers, employees, suppliers and investors.
+- Mobilizing Business Resources: Every successful business sits at the center of an extensive network of win/win cooperative arrangements with the firm’s customers, employees, suppliers and investors.
 All of those groups are potential allies of the firm in its policy struggles.
 Some firms have mission statements – if those statements were extended to illustrate more emotively how business advances fairness and stability as well as freedom, it would be a much improved world.

 - Addressing Gaps in Business School Training: Business schools have been negligent in helping business leaders operate in the political space of our mixed economy.
 An alliance might fill this gap by developing materials on how business leaders might best operate in the political sphere also.

 Schumpeter did a masterful job of identifying the challenges capitalism faces.
 It also provides a template for thinking through what is needed to overcome these challenges, to defend and advance capitalism.
 We need a strong intellectual free market movement but, perhaps more importantly, that Thinker component must reach out to gain the missing Doer component.
 And this effort is something that you might well play an important role.